oakes/play-clj/README.md

 ## Getting Started

-You can easily get started with play-clj by creating a new project with [Nightcode](https://nightcode.info/) and choosing the Clojure game option.
-You may also create a project on the command line with [Leiningen](https://github.com/technomancy/leiningen):

-    lein new play-clj hello-world

-Either way, you'll get three separate projects for desktop, Android, and iOS, all pointing to the same directories for source code and resources.
-You can build the projects using Nightcode or Leiningen.
+There are several different ways to get started:

+* Create a project with [Leiningen](https://github.com/technomancy/leiningen): `lein new play-clj hello-world`
+* Create a project with [Nightcode](https://nightcode.info/) by clicking "New Project", providing a name, and choosing the "Game" option
+* Create a project with [Nightmod](https://nightmod.net/) (easiest and most restrictive way)

 ## Justification